nus-cs2103-AY2223S2/tp/docs/team/jnjy.md

 ---

 ### Project: Well Informed Fridge Environment (WIFE)

-WIFE is always right.
-Our product Well Informed Fridge Environment (WIFE) helps users to manage their fridge inventory.
-With this, one never have to worry about optimizing storage and organization of food items in a refrigerator, thereby reducing wastage and improving the efficiency of grocery shopping.
+Enhance life with WIFE!
+Our product Well Informed Fridge Environment <WIFE/> helps users to manage their food items in the fridge.
+With this, one never have to worry about optimizing storage and organization of food items in their refrigerator!

-P.S.
-Never question WIFE.

 Given below are my contributions to the project.